 How to encourage your baby's laughter

-By the time your baby’s eight or nine months old, they've developed object permanence.
+Then, when your baby’s eight or nine months old, they will have developed object permanence.
 In other words, they know that you exist, even if you’re not right there in front of them.
 "By this stage, the delight in peek-a-boo seems to come from the fact that, when you hide behind your hands, your baby knows you’re there – and when you re-appear, you’re confirming their prediction and showing them that their expectations were right," says Caspar.
 "They're happy because they understand!"

 The game reaches another level around your baby’s first birthday.
 "At around 12 months, babies start to notice that they can make you laugh," says Caspar.
 "This ushers in a whole new variety of fun.
 From now on, your baby will love doing things that make you smile and laugh in response.
 So, they'll laugh at peek-a-boo for the sheer pleasure of seeing and hearing your reaction."

-There’s something almost magical about baby massage.
-It doesn’t always provoke all-out laughter, but it does produce smiles, relaxation, and soporific happiness in lots of babies.
+There’s something almost magical about physical touch.
+It doesn’t always provoke all-out laughter, but it produces smiles, relaxation, and soporific happiness in many babies.

 Five months to six months